shofetim/elBradford.github.io/_posts/2016-12-29-GPU-Accellerated-ffmpeg-in-an-LXC-container.md

 #### Step 2: Passthrough GPU /dev nodes to LXC ####

-_Important:_ Make sure your container is the same version as your host - if your host is Ubuntu 16.10, your container must be Ubuntu 16.10.
+_Important:_ Make sure your container is the same version as your host - eg: if your host is Ubuntu 16.10, your container must be Ubuntu 16.10.

 Edit your lxc container `.conf` file to pass through the devices - Proxmox places the files in `/etc/pve/lxc/###.conf` - edit it like so: